rexrainbow/phaser3-rex-notes/docs/docs/ui-menu.md

     - `'left-to-right'`, `'horizontal'`,`'h'`, `'x'`, or `0` : Arrange buttons from left ot right.
     - `'top-to-bottom'`, `'vertical'`,`'v'`, `'y'`, or `1` : Arrange buttons from top to bottom.
 - `items` : Array of item data for each button.
 Each item has
     - `children` : An array of items for sub-menu, optional.
+Can change by `childrenKey` parameter.
     - Other custom properties
 - `createBackgroundCallback` : Callback to return container object of menu's bckground.
     - Properties of `items` parameter